spockele/thesis_code/README.md

-    n_rays -int- ; Defines the number of sound rays used for propagation blade_percent -float- ; Defines r = blade_percent * R at which the source is assumed to be located. scope -str- ; Selects the noise model result to load ('All', 'TI', 'TE', 'ST', 'TP') end source ;
+    n_rays -int- ; Defines the number of sound rays used for propagation blade_percent -float- ; Defines r = blade_percent * R at which the source is assumed to be located. scope -str- ; Selects the noise model result to load ('All', 'TI', 'TE', 'ST', 'TP') radius_factor -float- ; Scaling factor for the radius of the sound source sphere end source ;
 ;
 begin propagation ;